-Regulations for EMI license in Lithuania
+Regulations governing the EMI license in Lithuania

 Licensing requirements:

-• Shareholders, ultimate beneficial owners (UBOs), board members and other decision makers must be cleared through a “fit and proper” assessment, with complete transparency regarding ownership interests as well as sufficient relevant experience.
+• Shareholders, ultimate beneficial owners (UBOs), board members, and other decision makers must be cleared through a “fit and proper” assessment, with complete transparency regarding ownership interests as well as sufficient relevant experience.

-• Governance & Internal Control: The Bank of Lithuania requires applicants to outline and detail governance frameworks, risk management processes, safekeeping methods and internal operating control that would support the operation of the applicant’s intended service.
+• Governance & Internal Control: The Bank of Lithuania requires applicants to outline and detail governance frameworks, risk management processes, safekeeping methods, and internal operating control that would support the operation of the applicant’s intended service.

-• Application Package: Applicant’s application packages usually includes:
+• Application Package:EMI companies’ licensing application packages usually include:

 • Business Plan